-The best-case scenario also removed nitrogen fertiliser, with maize replacing the extra pasture growth, maintaining total energy intake while reducing nitrogen excretion.
+The best-case scenario for decreasing N-loss also removed nitrogen fertiliser, with maize replacing the extra pasture growth, maintaining total energy intake while reducing nitrogen excretion.
 The stocking rate was reduced by 17 percent to 2.4 cows/ha, increasing per cow production by 8 percent above the base.

 By 2024, New Zealand farmers will be required to report their livestock emissions and set them on a downward trajectory.
 Meanwhile, “the demand for value-added food products is growing, alongside a huge increase in public awareness of the climate impact of food choices,” says Dr Lucci.

 “For New Zealand dairy farmers, taking a net carbon-neutral approach offers a promising route to adapt their current farm system to reduce emissions – and at the same time, significantly decrease their nitrogen losses and improve profitability.”